EBZebra/docs/1.4/source/api/printing.md

 ## Overview

-The Printer API module provides access to find, connect, and print over Bluetooth, Wi-Fi and USB from Android and Windows Mobie/CE devices.
+The Printer API module provides access to find, connect, and print over Bluetooth, Wi-Fi and USB from Android and Windows Mobie devices.
+Note: This API is not supported on Windows CE device.

 ## Enabling the API